When you think about all the things you need to include in a website design, I bet white space doesn’t make your list. Though it should.

 While white space might be “invisible” to the viewer, it plays an important part in their user experience, benefitting both the website visitors and the brand behind it:

-Enhances legibility: With the right amount of white space between letters, words and lines, visitors can quickly read and comprehend your content.
+Enhances legibility: With the right amount of white space between letters, words and lines, visitors can quickly read and comprehend your content, which is especially important in the age of skim reading.

 Creates harmony: When the web feels noisy and cluttered, a well-balanced and minimally-designed website with white space can help visitors feel safe, comfortable and focused.